Chair

 Alan Jones is a chartered architect, educated at Queen’s University, having worked in London for over ten years with Michael Hopkins & Partners and David Morley Architects before returning home to teach and to begin his own practice.
 He is a Fellow of the RIBA, Honorary Fellow of the RIAS, past president of the RSUA and is RIBA President 2019-21.
 He has worked on seven projects that received RIBA awards, two shortlisted for the Stirling Prize and two receiving RSUA Awards.
 Alan has been a guest assessor on numerous design awards juries, provides expert opinion on design and his work is published widely.
 Alan is a Professor of Practice & Education and jointly ran Architecture at Queen’s 2008-16.

-Philip Jones
+Phil Jones

 Phil is an engineer with extensive experience in the planning and design of transport infrastructure.
-He specialises in achieving synergy between street and urban design, with the aim of creating places/spaces that meet aesthetic, social and functional aims.
+He specialises in achieving synergy between street and urban design, with the aim of creating places and spaces that meet aesthetic, social and functional aims.
 Phil is Chairman of PJA, a 130-strong firm which conducts transport, engineering and placemaking work.
 He was part of the team that produced Manual for Streets and was a lead writer on Manual for Streets 2.
 He is a member of several design review panels including Highways England, Design West, Transport for London, and Design South East.
 In the last few years Phil has focused on active travel and in 2019 was appointed by Welsh Government to chair a working group advising on setting a default 20mph speed limit for urban areas in Wales.
 In 2019 led the drafting of updated DfT guidance on cycling infrastructure, now published as LTN 1/20 and worked with DfT and campaign groups on the 2022 changes to the Highway Code.

-Gregory Keeffe
+Greg Keeffe

 Greg Keeffe is Professor of Architecture and Urbanism at Queens University, and Head of the School of Natural and Built Environment.
 Greg is an award-winning urban designer, who works closely with architects to develop exciting ways of re-invigorating the city through innovative cultural, technological and sustainable interventions, which create not only ecological solutions, but offer new social and economic futures.
 He was until 2012 Head of School at Leeds School of Architecture, and previously Head of Design at Manchester School of Architecture.
 He holds visiting posts at TU Delft, Keio University Japan, ORT Uruguay and in 2013 and 2015, he was awarded the Strauch Visiting Professorship in Architecture at Cornell University.
 His current research includes CityZEN - an EU-funded project aiming to adapt neighbourhoods to be zero energy and M-NEX a multi-national project funded by the Belmont Forum which aims to develop design-led solutions to make cities more productive in terms of food and energy.
 The project is developing living labs in Sydney, Tokyo, Qatar, Amsterdam, Detroit and Belfast.